bphil1041/Javascript-game/README.md

 # JavaScript Game

 ## Overview
 A basic JavaScript game following a FreeCodeCamp tutorial (with many liberties taken).
 So far, the player object can jump/double jump/glide, move left and right, and can shoot projectiles.
-The player starts with an ammo count of 20, and ammo reloads over time.
+Player ammunition is currently (nearly) infinite for devlopment purposes.

 ## Controls
 1. Jump / Double Jump / Glide (hold) - W